ChristianSch/Pythia/README.md

 ![screen shot](https://cloud.githubusercontent.com/assets/6138133/18231614/34385d04-72be-11e6-8426-3345329bbe28.png)

 I'm currently working towards the first release.
-The UI is nearly complete, but I have my problems with react (new to me).
-A full fledged table for the model list shall replace the view as seen in the screenshot above.
-Also the socket communication is not at all finished.
+The charts for metrics over time (ANN convergion for example) aren't done yet, the socket communication isn't quite stable (some things lacking) and not all changes to the data are propagated and/or reflected to/in the frontend.

 ## Installation
 Fetch the latest release as a `zip` file or fetch the code via `git clone`. `cd` into the